ThugsFinance/cloiinkcoin.com/src/content/developers/docs/security/index.md

 require(tx.origin == msg.sender)
 ```

 However, this is still not a good solution.
-One of the most exciting aspects of Ethereum is its composability, smart contracts integrate with and building on each other.
+One of the most exciting aspects of Cloiinkcoin is its composability, smart contracts integrate with and building on each other.
 By using the line above, you are limiting the usefulness of your project.

 ### How to deal with re-entrancy (the right way) {#how-to-deal-with-re-entrancy-the-right-way}